huuaho/umg-headless/docs/codebase/apps/umg/app/category/[slug]/page.tsx.md

 **Purpose:** Category listing route — statically generated page per category slug.

 ## Responsibilities
-Generates one static page per entry in `lib/categories` via `generateStaticParams`, with `dynamicParams = false` so unknown slugs 404 (required for the static-export build). `generateMetadata` returns the bare category name as `title` (the root layout's title template appends "| United Media Group") plus a per-category `description`.
+Generates one static page per entry in `pageCategories` from `lib/categories` (the 8 nav categories + Video Interviews) via `generateStaticParams`, with `dynamicParams = false` so unknown slugs 404 (required for the static-export build). `generateMetadata` returns the bare category name as `title` (the root layout's title template appends "| United Media Group") plus a per-category `description`.
 The page body delegates entirely to `CategoryContent` from `@umg/ui` with `externalOnly` (article links go to the source media-company sites).

 ## Key exports
 - `default CategoryPage({ params }) -> JSX` — the `/category/[slug]` route (async; awaits `params`).